Zero-1-robotics/Handwritten_digits_Neural_Network/README.md

 # Handwritten Digit Classification with PyTorch

-This project is a beginner-friendly deep learning implementation using PyTorch to classify handwritten digits from the Digit Dataset on Kaggle.
+This project a deep learning implementation using PyTorch to classify handwritten digits from the Digit Dataset on Kaggle.
 A simple fully connected neural network was trained from scratch and achieved an accuracy of 86.61% on the test set.

 ## Features